mikros-dev/mikros-rs/README.md

 * Enable features and services to use the same env system that the core uses.
 * Improve unit tests.
 * Full compatibility between go and rust gRPC services.
-* Allow using the service definitions file for custom service definitions.

 ## License